Are Tubular Heaters Cheap To Run? 4 Tips To Run Even Cheaper (Nov 2024 update)

 How much does a 1 foot tubular heater cost to run?

 A 1-foot tube heater uses 60 watts of electricity to heat a room in an hour.
-Using the UK electricity tariff of 24p.5/kWh, it will cost 1.4p to run the heat per hour in your home.
-It will cost £0.35p to leave the heater running all day and £10.5 per month (30 days).
-That is £127 a year, which is more cost-effective than a boiler heater that uses gas and will cost £1000 a year to run.
+Using a UK electricity tariff of 24p.5/kWh, it would cost 1.4p to run the heater for one hour in your home.
+It would cost 35p to leave the heater running all day and £9.8 per month (30 days).
+That is £118 a year, which is more cost-effective than a boiler heater that uses gas and would cost £1000 a year to run.

 Are tube heaters cheap to run?

 Tubular heaters can be cheaper to run compared to other forms of heating.
-In addition, you can reduce tubular heater running costs by ensuring your home is well-insulated against heat loss.
+Their consumption is very close to 1p Per Hour!
+You can also reduce tubular heater running costs by ensuring your home is well-insulated against heat loss.
 Also, keep doors and windows closed while you heat your room to prevent heat from escaping.
-When you install your tube heater, do so in an open space where heat can travel faster, reducing running costs.
+When installing your tube heater, do so in an open space where heat can travel faster, reducing running costs.

 How much is the 40w tube heater running cost?

 Small 40-watt tubular heaters are incredibly economical to run.
-Using the current UK electricity tariff of 24.5p per kWh (1 April to 30 June 2024), a 40W tubular heater would cost just £0.009p per hour to operate.
+Using the current UK electricity tariff of 24.5p per kWh (1 October to 31 December 2024), a 40W tubular heater would cost just 9p per hour to operate.
 This makes 40W tubular heaters one of the most cost-effective supplemental heating solutions available.
 Their low power consumption allows you to heat specific areas of your home or workspace efficiently without dramatically increasing your energy bills.
 For small spaces, a 40-watt tubular heater can provide ample warmth at a fraction of the running cost of larger space heaters or central heating systems.

-Morris 1ft tube heaters consume 55 watts and cost £0.013p per hour.
+Morris's 1ft tube heaters consume 55 watts and cost 13p per hour.

 How much does it cost to run a tubular heater?

 It depends on the size of the tubular heater you want to install.
-A 1-foot tube heater from the Morris "Eco Heat" range consuming 60 watts of power will cost £0.014p to run in an hour.
-A 2-foot tubular heater with a 120-watt rating costs £0.029p to run for an hour.
-3-foot and 4-foot heaters, each rated at 180 watts and 240 watts, will cost £0.045p and £0.06p to leave them running for an hour.
+A 1-foot tube heater from the Morris "Eco Heat" range, consuming 60 watts of power, will cost 14p to run for an hour.
+A 2-foot tubular heater with a 120-watt rating costs 29p to run for an hour.
+3-foot and 4-foot heaters, each rated at 180 watts and 240 watts, will cost 45p and 60p to leave them running for an hour.
 The running cost of an electric tube heater may also vary with weather changes and running time.

-On the other hand, with the "Thermostat Heat" range, which uses less power and has a sleeker design, the 1-foot tube heater consumes 55 watts, which costs £0.013p to run for an hour.
-The 2-foot thermostat tube heater running on 90 watts, which means £0.022p, 3 feet consuming 135 watts, £0.33p and 4 feet tube heater with thermostat with 190 watts, cost £0.04p per hour.
+In contrast, with the "Thermostat Heat" range, which uses less power and has a sleeker design, the 1-foot tube heater consumes 55 watts, which costs 13p to run for an hour.
+A 2-foot thermostat tube heater running on 90 watts, meaning 22p, 3 feet consuming 135 watts, 33p and 4 feet tube heater with thermostat at 190 watts, cost 4p per hour.

-All the above calculations are using the standard electricity tariff in the UK (24.5p/kWh) (1 April to 30 June 2024).
+All the above calculations use the standard electricity tariff in the UK (24.5p/kWh) (1 October to 31 December 2024).

 What is the 80w tubular heater running cost?